2021 John Deere strike: Background

-John Deere is a United States-based agricultural and heavy machinery manufacturer.
+John Deere is a United States–based agricultural and heavy machinery manufacturer.
 The company is the world's largest manufacturer of farm equipment and employs about 27,500 people in the United States and Canada.
-10,000 of its employees at 14 different facilities in the United States (including 7,200 at seven factories in Iowa, three in Illinois, one in Kansas, and one distribution center in Colorado, Georgia, and Illinois.) are represented by the labor union United Auto Workers (UAW).
+10,000 of its employees at 14 different facilities in the United States (including 7,200 at seven factories in Iowa, three in Illinois, one in Kansas, and one distribution center in Colorado, Georgia, and Illinois) are represented by the United Auto Workers (UAW) labor union.
 Going into October 2021, the UAW had been negotiating a new labor contract with John Deere for several weeks, and the previous month, they submitted a proposal that union and company negotiators had agreed upon to the union members for a vote.
 However, after receiving the proposal, the UAW members voted by about 99 percent to authorize strike action against the company.
 Additionally, on September 14, some John Deere workers picketed the John Deere World Headquarters in Moline, Illinois in response to some of the issues they had with the company.

 On October 1, the existing contract between the union and company expired, but the two sides agreed to a temporary extension while negotiations continued.
 Despite UAW negotiators stating that the deal would result in "the highest quality health care benefits in the industry" and "significant economic gains" for the workers, on October 10, union members voted by over 90 percent to reject the contract proposal.
 The proposed contract would have enacted immediate wage increases of 5 to 6 percent for all workers and subsequent 3 percent raises in both 2023 and 2025.
 This would have meant an hourly pay of $30 for the top-tier workers at the plants, which would rise to $31.84 after five years.
 Additionally, the contract maintained the workers' premium-free health care plan, included a cost of living adjustment, and guaranteed a retirement bonus of up to $50,000.
 However, union members stated that the proposal did not include large enough wage increases and did not meet their goals with regards to retirement benefits.
 Specifically, the contract would result in new hires receiving lower retirement benefits than existing employees.
 Instead of a pension, employees hired after November 1 would instead receive matching contributions to a 401(k) account.
 This two-tier system stems from a previous agreement that the union had made with the company in 1997 that saw new hires receive lower pay and benefits, and while many union members were hoping to get rid of this tier system, the new contract would have expanded it.